SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/iis-10-opentelemetry.md

 ### ASP.NET

 The **IIS - ASP.NET** dashboard provides a high-level view of the ASP.NET global performance counters.
-This dashboard helps you to analyse the state server sessions, monitor applications information, and understand the request execution and wait time.
+This dashboard helps you to analyse the state server sessions, monitor applications performance, and understand the request execution and wait time.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/IIS-OpenTelemetry/IIS-ASP.NET.png' alt="IIS-ASP.NET" />